 Key Takeaways

-• Finishing adds a new dimension of flavor: This is a second maturation step where bourbon rests in a used cask, like one that held sherry or port, to absorb unique notes and develop a richer, more complex character.
+- Finishing adds a new dimension of flavor: This is a second maturation step where bourbon rests in a used cask, like one that held sherry or port, to absorb unique notes and develop a richer, more complex character.

-• Match the finish to your personal taste: The easiest way to choose a bottle is to start with flavors you already love.
+- Match the finish to your personal taste: The easiest way to choose a bottle is to start with flavors you already love.
 If you enjoy red wine, try a port cask finish; if you prefer nutty desserts, look for a sherry cask finish.

-• Use finished bourbon to reinvent classic cocktails: The unique profile of a finished bourbon acts as a built-in twist for your favorite drinks, adding layers of flavor to a classic Old Fashioned or Manhattan without extra ingredients.
+- Use finished bourbon to reinvent classic cocktails: The unique profile of a finished bourbon acts as a built-in twist for your favorite drinks, adding layers of flavor to a classic Old Fashioned or Manhattan without extra ingredients.

-What Is Bourbon Finishing?
+So, What Exactly Is Bourbon Finishing?

 Have you ever spotted the word “finished” on a bourbon label and wondered what it meant?
 Think of it as a creative final touch from the distiller.
 Bourbon finishing is an additional maturation step where fully aged bourbon is transferred into a second, different type of barrel for a period of weeks or months.
 This isn’t about aging the bourbon longer; it’s about introducing it to a new environment to let it soak up unique and complex flavors.